melissamakesthings/btco-quest-test/README.md

 # btco-quest

-This is an RPG game for Rooms.
+This is an RPG game for Rooms developed by [Bruno Oliveira "btco"](https://twitter.com/btco_code).
 You can play it [here](https://rooms.xyz/btco/quest).
-It was originally developed by [Bruno Oliveira "btco"](https://twitter.com/btco_code).

 ## Build Requirements